-- 4a.
-For clinical composite measures, overall the required data elements are routinely generated concurrent with and as a byproduct of care processes during care delivery. - 4b.
-The required data elements for the composite overall are available in electronic sources. - 4d.
-Susceptibility to inaccuracies, errors, or unintended consequences and the ability to audit the data items to detect such problems are identified. - 4e.
-Demonstration that the data collection strategy (e.g., source, timing, frequency, sampling, patient confidentiality, etc.) for obtaining all component measures can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).
+4d.
+Susceptibility to inaccuracies, errors, or unintended consequences and the ability to audit the data items to detect such problems are identified.

+4e.
+Demonstration that the data collection strategy (e.g., source, timing, frequency, sampling, patient confidentiality17, etc.) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).